juliannie/Git-Commands/README.md

 ## Git Commands

-clone --> Bring a hosted repo to your local machine
+git clone --> Bring a hosted repo to your local machine

-add --> track files and changes in Git
+git add --> track files and changes in Git

+git remote add origin <SSH-Address> --> link local git repo to existing empty online repo

+git remote set-url origin <SSH-Address> --> update the linked remote url to a new repository

-commit --> Save your files in Git
+git commit --> Save your files in Git

-push --> Upload Git commits to a remote repo
+git push --> Upload Git commits to a remote repo

-pull --> Download changes from remote repo to local machine (opposite of push)
+git pull --> Download changes from remote repo to local machine (opposite of push)

 ## Clone repo from Github